 Vintage moda, one of the best collections of vintage clothes, accessories and shoes I have seen.
 Beautifully displayed within the container like structures that make up the Citta Solidale which is a space dedicated to providing relief for the needy.
-All proceeds go to charity, making it a win win feel good experience.
-On site tailoring service too.
+All proceeds go to the various Sant’ Egidio (like St Vincet de Paul) charities, making it a win win shopping experience.
 Furniture and collectables too!

 ENVOREGO mercatino, Via della Lungara, 141 Trastevere.
 This small oggetiscica based mercatino is run by volonteers from the Regina Coeili prison association.

 ‘Mercatini del Usato’ – this is an Italy wide chain of franchised second hand stores, there are more than twenty all over Rome.
 In my pre i-phone days I got around with a printout of the addresses in my handbag, the below are my favourites:

 Porta Maggiore, Via Sebastiano Grandis, 7. tel 06 702 4299 open 9.30 – 20.00 7 days a week – parking.
 In my opinion the best in Rome, great furniture and collectables.

 Monteverde, Viale dei Quattro Venti, 77. tel 06 5895258, open 9.30 – 20.00 7 days a week – no parking

 Garbatella, Via Manfredo Camperio, 25 Garbatella, open 9.30 – 20.00 7 days a week.
 Absolutely no parking, but not far from Ostiense station and various buses.